 The cost to register a UK or other EU vehicle Spanish number plates

-You’ll need lots of it, and we all know time is money.
-For the average straight forward registration, e.g. a UK or EU registered left hand drive vehicle with EU type approval, you should prepare to measure time spent in days, rather than hours, assuming everything goes smoothly.
+You’ll need lots of it, unless you know exactly what you’re doing, and as they say time is money.
+For the average straight forward registration, e.g. a UK or EU registered left hand drive vehicle with EU type approval, you can measure the time spent in days, rather than hours, assuming everything goes smoothly.
 If it’s not straight forward, e.g. RHD, vehicle or no EU type approval, or things go wrong, you can think in weeks, months or if you’re really unlucky – forever.

-Each persons vehicle and circumstances are different, and only you know how much your time is worth and whether its worth trying to save money by doing it yourself, or paying someone for their time to do it for you.
-If you pay someone, (a good idea), and most do, you have the following options:
+Each vehicle and persons circumstances are different, and only you know how much your time is worth, and so whether its worth trying to save money by doing it yourself, or paying someone for their time to do it for you.
+If you pay someone, you have the following options:

-A gestoria specialises in administrative processes, so if you employ one, you’re paying them to take care of paperwork, not to take care of the process of getting Spanish number plates on your vehicle.
-So for example, if you land at his desk at the very start of the process, he might refer you to a technician to get a ficha, (see Technical below), if not you’ll need to sort this out yourself.
+A gestoria specialises in administrative processes, so if you employ one, you’re paying them to take care of paperwork, not necessarily to take care of the whole process of getting Spanish number plates on your vehicle.
+So for example, if you land at their desk at the very start of the process, they might refer you to a technician to get a ficha reducida, (see Technical below), if not you’ll need to sort this out yourself.

 Someone or a company that specialises in getting Spanish number plates for UK / EU vehicles, will take care of the whole process, hence why you’ll pay more.